geremyCohen/go_page_size/examples/java/tensorflow/README.md

 ## What it does

-1. Clones TensorFlow from source
+1. Downloads pre-built TensorFlow Java binaries from Maven Central
-2. Patches the TensorFlow core to print "hello from custom tensorflow"
+2. Creates a simple custom JNI library that prints "hello from custom tensorflow"
-3. Compiles TensorFlow with Java bindings using Bazel
+3. Compiles the custom JNI library with gcc
 4. Creates a Java application that explicitly loads the custom library
-5. Performs a simple tensor creation operation to verify the custom library is working
+5. Calls the custom native method to verify the custom library is working

 ## Usage